Do you even need to learn Bahasa Indonesia, which most people you know have not heard of and a language rarely taught anywhere?

 The people are kind and fun-loving, and you will meet some of the most friendly people on the earth.

-Tropical forests, pristine beaches, incredible mountains and volcanoes, spiritual temples, Rice paddies, historical sites, mystical landscapes… And flourishing markets, lively cities, delicious cuisines are some reasons to impress anyone.
+Tropical forests, pristine beaches, incredible mountains and volcanoes, spiritual temples, Rice paddies, historical sites, mystical landscapes, flourishing markets, lively cities, and delicious cuisines are some reasons to impress anyone.

 Language barriers should not prevent you from having fun.